EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 Queen Vallus spoke for the first time in months.
 Her voice was rusty, uncertain.
 But her grey eyes—those deliberately dimmed lights—locked onto the young philosopher with sudden recognition.

 "I've been dreaming of you," she whispered, her hands trembled.
-"You're my executioner, aren't you?"

 The philosopher's expression softened with genuine sorrow.
 "I pray not, Radiance.
 But yes—I am the one who will ask terrible things of you."